• Skip to primary navigation

 Top view of the rice hill poking out in the middle of the pot of beans and broth.

 Season with salt, adjusting to taste.
-Taste the broth before adding more salt—bouillon and dried shrimp already bring saltiness.
+Taste the broth before adding more salt; bouillon pastes, cubes, and dried shrimp already add saltiness.

 The liquid in the pot is reduced, showing a layer of lima beans, rice, chopped onions, and garlic that has absorbed the djon djon black mushroom broth.

-Reduce heat to low, cover the pot tightly, and simmer for 15–20 minutes until rice is tender and liquid is absorbed.
-Resist the urge to lift the lid—keeping steam trapped ensures even cooking.
+Reduce the heat to low, cover the pot tightly, and simmer for 15-20 minutes, until the rice is tender and the liquid is absorbed.
+Resist the urge to lift the lid; keeping steam trapped ensures even cooking.

 Djon Djon mushroom Black rice lima beans in a sauce pot.

 Remove from heat and let rest for 5 minutes, still covered.
-This resting time allows the steam to finish cooking the rice and makes it easier to fluff.
+This resting time allows the steam to finish cooking the rice, making it easier to fluff.
+Discard the thyme sprig, fluff the rice with a fork, and serve hot.

 animated chef maika in full chef uniform and hat.

-Discard the thyme sprig, fluff the rice with a fork, and serve hot.
-Fluff gently with a fork instead of stirring so the grains stay light and separate.
+Chef Tip: Fluff gently with a fork rather than stirring, so the grains stay light and separate.

 • Large Pot - Used to sauté aromatics, combine all ingredients, and cook the rice evenly while infusing it with djon djon mushroom stock.
 A Dutch oven or deep sauté pan with a lid works just as well for even heat distribution and moisture retention.